How the parlay calculator works

 How are parlay odds calculated?

-Why are parlays considered risky?
+Why are parlays risky?